This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

-Which supplies do I need for the alcohol ink art?
+Which Supplies do I need for Alcohol Ink Art?

-The Tim Holtz Ranger Alcohol Inks are most commonly used.
-They are available in over 60 colours and additional metallic tones.
-Other inks are Pinata by Jacquard (you get very cheap sets for the first time) or the refill bottles for Copic Markers.
+The Let’s Resin Alcohol Inks are most commonly used.
+They are available in 24 colors and additional metallic tones.
+Other inks are Tim Holtz (you get very cheap sets for the first time) or refill bottles for Copic Markers.
 These inks are all based on alcohol.
 Sharpie markers are also suitable for painting more precisely defined shapes.
-In Germany, Austria and Switzerland you don’t get Alcohol Inks in every art need.
-That’s why it’s best to order the inks online.
+If you want the biggest selection, it’s best to order the inks online.

 In order to have even more technical possibilities (and also to be able to use the ink sparingly), you should also use the so-called blending solution in addition to the ink.
 This solution consists of a mixture of isopropyl alcohol and glycerine to lighten and mix the colors.
-Alternatively, you can get pure isopropyl alcohol with 99.9% alcohol content in 1000ml bottles on amazon at a very reasonable price.
-These amounts are worthwhile – you can imagine alcohol like water when painting with a watercolour – isopropyl forms the basis for working with ink next to the substrate.
+Alternatively, you can get pure isopropyl alcohol with 99.9% alcohol content on amazon at a very reasonable price.
+Buying isopropyl alcohol in large quantities is quite worthwhile – you can use the alcohol with the inks like you would use water when painting with watercolor – isopropyl forms the basis for working with ink next to the substrate.
 It is important that you use isopropyl over 90%, because too much water or oil can have a negative effect on the pictures.

 Unlike acrylic, oil or water-based paints, alcohol ink is not used to paint on normal paper because it is too porous and the paint would sink directly into the sheet like a fountain pen.
-In order to be able to swivel, blow and mix the colours in alcohol, this must happen on as smooth a surface as possible.
+In order to be able to swivel, blow and mix the colors in alcohol, this must happen on as smooth a surface as possible.
 Glass, metal, ceramic tiles or Yupo paper are suitable for this.
-But what is yupo paper?
-Yupo is a synthetic paper made of polypropylene and is tear and water resistant.
-It gets creased relatively easily and should be touched as little as possible with the fingers (rubber gloves recommended) because of the repulsive effect of oil.
-Frisk produces sheets with 85 g/m2 and 110 g/m2, whereby 85 g/m2 is usually sufficient for the beginning.
-Hahnemühle offers the Lanavanguard Universal Painting Primer.Lanavanguard Universalmalgrund.

 - Tim Holtz Ranger Alcohol Ink Set Beach Deco Set